GlitchyByte/zappy/README.md

 #### Notes

-To fully take advantage of Zappy, you as a dev should provide `contraction tables` specialized to your payloads.
+To fully take advantage of Zappy, you, as a dev, should provide `contraction tables` specialized to your payloads.

+A good rule of thumb is to include all known identifiers in your json payloads (e.g., name, age, username, score, etc.), and common words that come up often in your communication (for this example, obvious choices for me would be "glichybyte" and "zappy").

 Zappy strings should not be stored.
 They are designed for transport where one side encodes before transmitting and the other side decodes